0P3N50URC3-F0R3V3R/blackbeard/README.md

 # Troubleshooting
 If you get a red message on the deep dive panels, you need to add the cert file again (both local user and local machine, highest container priority or what), restart machine, and try again the process.

+#Legal things
+This program is written entire in Lazarus IDE and not using ANY code from the original game, its just a tool.
+This code is perfectly legal undrt the MIT license!

 Rocks and Stones!
 The webserver uses "443" and "8443" ports. it might be occupied so it is up to you what is using it if you cannot start apache, sorry.